kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Anthony nods once.

-“The SPA is calling it a tourist resort.”
+“They're calling it a tourist resort.”

 Jack leans back in his chair.
 The overhead light flickers once, reacting to power redistribution from the main shaft.